ESTROGENS INCREASE THE RISK OF ENDOMETRIAL CANCER

-Your healthcare provider may need to check you more carefully if you have certain conditions, such as asthma (wheezing), epilepsy (seizures), migraine, endometriosis, or problems with your heart, liver, thyroid, kidneys, or have high calcium levels in your blood.
+Your healthcare provider may need to check you more carefully if you have certain medical conditions, such as asthma (wheezing), epilepsy (seizures), diabetes, migraine, endometriosis, lupus, angioedema (swelling of face and tongue), hypertension (high blood pressure), problems with your heart, liver, thyroid, kidneys, or have high calcium levels in your blood.

 about all the medicines you take.

 This includes prescription and nonprescription medicines, vitamins, and herbal supplements.
 Some medicines may affect how DEPO-ESTRADIOL works.
 DEPO-ESTRADIOL may also affect how your other medicines work.